Pinaki82/Tulu-C-IDE/README.md

 https://snipplr.com/ for snippets and code samples.

-https://www.stackoverflow.com/ for good community-based help. (just don't ask anything there.
+https://www.stackoverflow.com/ for good community-based help.
+(Just don't ask anything there.
 Read questions and answers only.
 Any repeat question or irrelevant, inferior question may lead to an account suspension.)

 https://www.cprogramming.com/ for C/C++ tutorials.